+1. Why did I choose this activity for my CPD?

+(Focuses on how the activity relates to your learning needs as identified through reflection on your practice and described in your PDP)

+2. What did I learn from this activity or event?

+(Focuses on your thoughts at the time of the activity and critically analyses any new learning that took place)

-- 1. Why did I choose this activity for my CPD? - 2.
-What did I learn from this activity or event? - 3.
-How am I going to apply this learning in my work? - 4.
-What am I going to do in future to further develop this learning and/or meet any gaps in my knowledge, skills or understanding?
+3. So what am I going to do to apply this learning in my work?
+(Focuses on the significance of what happened and why this may influence future learning or practice)

+4. Now what am I going to do to further develop this learning and/or meet any gaps in my knowledge, skills or understanding?
+(Focuses on future actions and plans for further development, if necessary)